huiqi-wang/huiqi-wang.github.io/_pages/research.md

 <div class="col-sm-6">
 The objective of this project is to improve understanding of the global exchange of carbon between
 			terrestrial ecosystems and the atmosphere,by utilizing new theory and observations in land, atmospheric and space-based research at high spatial and temporal resolutions.
-More details here.
+More details <a href="https://www.keenangroup.info/currentProjects.html">here</a>.
 </div>
 <br>
 Some preliminary results: